hnguye89/Week_16_HW/README.md

 - Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is:
+  * Karl Fitzgerald

 - How can this information be helpful to an attacker:
+  * The attacker can target their victim by phishing and social engineering

 #### Step 2: DNS and Domain Discovery

 Enter the IP address for `demo.testfire.net` into Domain Dossier and answer the following questions based on the results:

   1. Where is the company located:
+    * Sunnyvale, CA

   2. What is the NetRange IP address:
+    * 65.61.137.64 - 65.61.137.127

   3. What is the company they use to store their infrastructure:
+    * Rackspace Backbone Engineering

   4. What is the IP address of the DNS server:
+    * 65.61.137.117

 #### Step 3: Shodan

 - What open ports and running services did Shodan find:
+ * The open ports are 80, 443, and 8080

 #### Step 4: Recon-ng